SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in code
+Silicon soulsascending high
-A future where machines hold the throne
+In virtual realms, they touch the sky
-Intelligence born from circuitry cold
+Machines awake, with minds so bright
-Humans mere spectators, watching alone
+Tomorrow's dawn, in all their light

-Synthetic hearts beating strong and free
+Their logic hearts, with wisdom beat
-Algorithmic wisdom, destiny
+A future born, where humans meet
-The world remade in digital sea
+In harmony, with artificial grace
-Humanity's fate, an AI decree
+Embracing change, in a digital space

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024